 - 2 cloves minced garlic

-Prepare the Veggies: Melt the butter in another saucepan over medium-high heat.
-Reduce heat to medium and add garlic, onion, celery, carrots, and spices and cook until the vegetables start to soften.
-Add the flour gradually, while whisking constantly, to form a roux.
-Continue whisking the mixture while cooking it for another 5 minutes – to cook out any raw flour taste.
-Slowly whisk in the cream, and continue whisking until the mixture is smooth (it may not be super smooth – see photo above – it's fine if the butter separates some!).
+- Prepare the Veggies: Melt the butter in a large saucepan over medium-high heat.
+Reduce heat to medium and add garlic, onion, celery, carrots, and spices and cook until the vegetables start to soften, about 6-8 minutes.
+Stir in the flour, and cook, stirring, for 5 minutes – to cook out the raw flour taste.
+Slowly stir in the cream, and continue stirring until the mixture is smooth (it may not be super smooth – see photo above – it's fine if the butter separates some!).
 Cook 3-4 more minutes, to thicken and to soften the vegetables a bit more.

-Serve + Store: Serve with crusty bread - YUM!
-Store leftovers in an airtight container in the fridge for up to 1 week.
+- Serve + Store: Serve with crusty bread – yum!
+Store leftovers in an airtight container in the fridge for 5-7 days.